FHantke/brave-browser-wiki/Triage-Guidelines.md

 - Milestone on the issue should match only the smallest version where it is landed currently and NOT where you want it ideally.
 - Milestones on the PRs should match only the version branch that the PR is being merged to.
 - There is a handy script you can use for uplifting!
 [Check out the docs here](https://github.com/brave/brave-browser/wiki/Uplifting-a-pull-request)
+- The person doing the original request must see that the PR actually gets merged.
+- This person must only merge, after they see their change in Nightly and test that it works.

 # Uplift approvers